rnpbr/opennetworking-docs/docs/en/Contribua.md

 * [taskpy](https://github.com/taskipy/taskipy) for task automation
 * [mkdocs](https://www.mkdocs.org/) for documentation
 * [mkdocs-material](https://squidfunk.github.io/mkdocs-material/) for documentation theme
-* [commitizen](https://commitizen-tools.github.io/commitizen/) for standardizing commit messages
+* [commitizen](https://commitizen-tools.github.io/commitizen/) for commit message standardization

 ## :fontawesome-solid-user-gear: How to Contribute

-First, thank you for being a part of this project!
+First of all, thank you for being part of this project!
 Your help is very welcome.

 To contribute to the project, follow the steps below: